 The 2020 CLIF KIDS CLASS is made possible by CLIF makers of Clif Bar and other healthy energy foods.
 This class is for racers that will turn 12 years old and younger during 2020.
 The CLIF KIDS CLASS will have their own championship and prizing from CLIF for the top racers at every Enduro and DH event.
-But here’s the big news the class will race for free thanks to the MAXXIS ESC, CLIF and the venues.
+But here’s the big news the class participants will receive a free race entry and a free race day lift pass if applicable, thanks to the MAXXIS ESC, CLIF and the venue.

 We will be charging the same $10 late fee for onsite registrations and Saturday Lift passes at lift assisted venues are not included, however they can be purchased online or onsite for a $30 discounted rate.